Deploy a mobile checkout using Vercel

 Next steps

 That's it!
-Now you've built a purchase workflow that links out to Paddle Checkout, you might like to hook into other features of the Paddle platform.
+Now you've deployed and built your initial website and web monetization purchase flow, you can customize the implementation and hook into other features of the Paddle platform.

 Learn more about Paddle